 Formality in receptions

-Usually the landlord, as soon as he sees the guest, says: "the wind has arrived, brought flowers, how is it that you have remembered us? welcome, your visit is particularly pleasing to our eyes, you brought us joy, how is it that you remembered us poor?
-How beautiful! you have come, you have brought us joy, you have never come here, thank God for having visited us.
-Do you spend it well?
+Usually the landlord, as soon as he sees the guest, says: “the wind has come, it has brought flowers, how is it that you remembered us? welcome, your visit is particularly pleasing to our eyes, you have brought us joy, how is it that you remembered us poor?
+How beautiful! you have come, you have brought us joy, you never come to these parts, thank God for visiting us.
+Are you doing well?
 It's all OK?
 Are you healthy?
-Your visit has illuminated our eyes.
-The guest usually, in response to these words, says addressing the landlord: "you would not want a guest? we always disturb you.
-In some areas, except in large cities, the owner, as soon as the guest crosses the threshold of the house, burns incense for the blessing to spread in the house.
-In accompanying the guest they usually exchange these words:
+Your visit has enlightened our eyes.
+The guest usually, in response to these words, says to the host: “Wouldn't you like a guest? we always disturb you.
+In some areas, except in big cities, the owner burns incense as soon as the guest crosses the threshold of the house so that the blessing spreads throughout the house.
+In accompanying the guest usually these words are exchanged: